 Study says Hawaii reefs provide $835M in flood protection

-HONOLULU (AP) — A new study finds that Hawaii's coral reefs provide more than $835 million in flood protection for the state annually.
+HONOLULU (AP) — Hawaii's coral reefs provide more than $835 million in flood protection for the state annually, according to a new study.

-The Honolulu Star-Advertiser reports that a report by the U.S. Geological Survey, The Nature Conservancy and the University of California-Santa Cruz established the value that the natural formations provide the islands.
+The report by the U.S. Geological Survey, The Nature Conservancy and the University of California-Santa Cruz established the value that the natural formations provide the islands, The Honolulu Star-Advertiser reported Saturday.

 The team worked with the engineering and insurance industries to create models estimating values for almost 2,000 miles of U.S. coral reef coastline.

+Reefs act as submerged breakwaters, dissipating up to 97% of wave energy offshore.
+The new research has built what are now the best flood risk maps available for U.S. coastlines, predicting risk at 33 feet by 33 feet (10 meters by 10 meters), which Beck said is comparable to one-100th of a city block.

+"What you sort of forget is that if that reef wasn't offering that protection, you and that beach would not be there," he said.

-The report says reefs provide more than $1.8 billion in flood protection annually, including about $12 million on Kauai, $395 million on Oahu, $377 million on Maui and $51 million on the Big Island.
+Reefs provide more than $1.8 billion in flood protection annually, including about $12 million on Kauai, $395 million on Oahu, $377 million on Maui and $51 million on the Big Island, the report said.

 The report says that in a 50-year storm, coral reefs off Honolulu alone could provide more than $435 million in flood protection.